Back to Best Solar Software

 Step 2 — Filter by primary use case:

-• Commercial with storage? → SurgePV (integrated BESS) or HelioScope + Energy Toolbase stack
+• Commercial with storage? → SurgePV (integrated BESS, SLD, proposals) or HelioScope + Energy Toolbase stack.

-• Utility-scale developer? → SurgePV + (optional) PVsyst for lender output
+• Utility-scale developer? → SurgePV + (optional) PVsyst for lender output, or PVCase for layout.

 Step 3 — Filter by team workflow:

 • Mac-based engineers?
-Aurora works (web-based), SurgePV/HelioScope/OpenSolar all work
+Aurora works (web-based), and SurgePV, HelioScope, OpenSolar, and Solo all work on any OS.

 • Need real-time collaboration?
-SurgePV (built for it), Aurora (limited)
+SurgePV is built for multi-user real-time editing.
+Aurora has limited collaboration.

 • Need transparent pricing for budget approval?
-SurgePV, HelioScope, OpenSolar (all publicly priced)
+SurgePV, HelioScope, OpenSolar, and Arka360 all publish pricing.
+Aurora and Solo require sales calls.

 Frequently Asked Questions